vidyamodugu/Mass-shootings-in-USA-from-1978-to-2017/README.md

 **METHODOLOGY**:

- ####The data file is provided as CSV file, which has been imported into SAS studio.
+ >-The data file is provided as CSV file, which has been imported into SAS studio.
 The following methodologies were used in the analysis to create reports.

  >-PROC IMPORT, to import the data and convert the CSV file to SAS datasets.
  >-DICTIONARY.COLUMNS is used to see the contents of the data for further analysis.